Package org.egothor.methodatlas

 Implementation Notes

-JavaParser(instance API, not the static singleton). - Test detection is based on JUnit Jupiter annotations such as
+SourcePatcherproviders, also loaded viaServiceLoader. - Test detection in the JVM provider is based on JUnit Jupiter annotations

 - See Also: